Kiritimati: Nuclear bomb tests

-During the Cold War Kiritimati was used for nuclear weapons testing by the United Kingdom and the USA.
-The United Kingdom conducted its first hydrogen bomb test series, Grapple 1-3, at Malden Island from 15 May to 19 June 1957 and used Kiritimati as the operation's main base.
+During the Cold War Kiritimati was used for nuclear weapons testing by the United Kingdom and the US.
+The United Kingdom conducted its first hydrogen bomb test series, Grapple 1–3, at Malden Island from 15 May to 19 June 1957 and used Kiritimati as the operation's main base.
 On 8 November 1957, the first H-bomb was detonated over the southeastern tip of Kiritimati in the Grapple X test.
 Subsequent tests in 1958 (Grapple Y and Z) also took place above or near Kiritimati.

 The United Kingdom detonated some 5 MtTNT of nuclear payload near and 1.8 MtTNT directly above Kiritimati in 1957–1958, while the total yield of weapons tested by the United States in the vicinity of the island between 25 April and 11 July 1962 was 24 MtTNT.
 During the British Grapple X test, yield was stronger than expected, resulting in the blast demolishing buildings and infrastructure.
 Islanders were usually not evacuated during the nuclear weapons testing, and data on the environmental and public health impact of these tests remains contested.
 Servicemen believe that cancer and genetic damage were consequences of their occupational exposure and have sought apologies and compensation without success.
-A spokesperson for the U.K.'s Department of Defence stated in 2018 that "the National Radiological Protection Board has carried out three large studies of nuclear test veterans and found no valid evidence to link participation in these tests to ill health."
+A spokesperson for the UK's Ministry of Defence stated in 2018 that "the National Radiological Protection Board has carried out three large studies of nuclear test veterans and found no valid evidence to link participation in these tests to ill health."

 The United States also conducted 22 successful nuclear detonations over the island as part of Operation Dominic in 1962.
 Some toponyms (like Banana and Main Camp) come from the nuclear testing period, during which at times over 4,000 servicemen were present.
 By 1969, military interest in Kiritimati had ended and the facilities were mostly dismantled.
 However, some communications, transport, and logistics facilities were converted for civilian use, which Kiritimati uses to serve as the administrative centre for the Line Islands.

 Present status

-The island's population has strongly increased in recent years, from about 2,000 in 1989 to about 5,000 in the early 2000s.
+The island's population increased from about 2,000 in 1989 to about 5,000 in the early 2000s, and reached 7,369 at the 2020 Census.
 Kiritimati has three representatives in the Maneaba ni Maungatabu.
-Today there are five villages on the island, four populated and one abandoned:
+There are five main villages on the island, four populated and one abandoned; Banana, Tabwakea and London, which are located along the main road on the northern part of the island, and Poland (near South West Point) and unpopulated Paris (near Benson Point), which are across the main lagoon to the south.